 Microfilm of the Daily Progress from 1894-present, the New York Times 1940-2007, the Wall Street Journal (1973-2002) and the Washington Post (1973-2003) are held at the Central Library.
 In addition, back issues of many magazines are accessible on microfiche, including Time (1950-1997), Newsweek (1950-1997) and US News & World Report (1962-1997).

-The Gordon Avenue Library has almost 300 compact discs that are devoted to jazz music, tracing the history of this art form from its inception to the present day.
-It was initially seeded by a gift from the Carter Beauford Family and enhanced by a grant from the Bama Works Fund of the Dave Matthews Band.
+The Gordon Avenue Library has almost 300 compact discs devoted to jazz music, tracing the history of this art form from its inception to the present day.
+The collection was initially seeded by a gift from the Carter Beauford Family and enhanced by a grant from the Bama Works Fund of the Dave Matthews Band.